 The Neighbourhood Group

-When two great community organizations join forces and work together, you have to know good things are about to happen
+When three great community organizations join forces and work together, you have to know good things are about to happen

-Central Neighbourhood House and Neighbourhood Link have amalgamated their collective experience, resources and wisdom and created—the Neighbourhood Group—a partnership between two organizations sharing common goals: serve the public good, engage the community and achieve positive social change.
-While the service area of both organizations remains unchanged, the benefit to people living within the area is about to increase dramatically.
+Central Neighbourhood House, Neighbourhood Link and St. Stephen’s Community House have amalgamated their collective experience, resources and wisdom and created—The Neighbourhood Group—a partnership between three organizations sharing common goals: serve the public good, engage the community and achieve positive social change.
+While the service area of all organizations remains unchanged, the benefit to people living within the area is about to increase dramatically.

 Central Neighbourhood House